drshahizan/special-topic-data-engineering/materials/mongodb-ds.md

 4. Pricing Strategy: Use customer segments to develop pricing strategies that optimize revenue by targeting specific customer segments with different pricing structures.

 Overall, a customer segmentation tool provides businesses with a powerful tool to understand their customers better and tailor their marketing efforts to drive growth and improve customer loyalty.

 ## 4. Fraud detection dashboard

 Develop a web application to analyze transaction data and detect fraudulent behavior in real-time.
-Store transaction data from a financial institution in MongoDB.
+The dashboard uses MongoDB to store and process large volumes of transactional data.
 Use machine learning algorithms to identify patterns that may indicate fraudulent activity and alert the appropriate personnel.

 ### Overview
 Fraud detection using MongoDB can be an interesting project that allows you to detect fraudulent activities in financial transactions or user behavior data.
 Here's a high-level overview of how you can approach this project: